btittelbach/MastodonBoostBot/readme.md

     - but no package control until go1.12 is more widespread
 - easily containerized static golang executable
 - fail-fast, restart-fast
-- start once, never change configuration again (administrate trusted followers in mastodon, not bot configuration)
+- configure once and forget (administrate trusted followers in mastodon, not bot configuration)

 ### similar software